raj26kumar/covid19Telangana/README.md

 "# covid19Telangana"

-### Predicting 2021 COVID cases using Time-Series from analysis previous covid_19_india.csv .
+### Predicting 2021 COVID cases using Time-Series from analysing previous covid_19_india.csv .

 In this project we analysed "covid_19_india.csv" dataset ,cleaned and visualized .